 Some of the mandatory fields in the Inventory Product Update feed include your product’s availability, ID, price, sale price, and the effective date of the sale price.

-Some things you must remember when you make changes to the Inventory Product Update Feed is to cross-check that your product matches the selected product ID in the Merchant Center feed!
+Something you must remember when you make changes to the Inventory Product Update Feed is to cross-check that your product matches the selected product ID in the Google Merchant Center feed!

 A mismatch of the product ID between your primary and inventory feed can lead to conflicting results on your website.
 So, be extra cautious at all times.
 Sellers can make unlimited changes every day.